atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

     class="figure-inline"
     alt="PC latency" >}}

-This plot shows a >50x improvement on fragmented packets latency, again due to data copy improvement, but also a 35% improvement across the board from the general library optimization.
+This plot shows a >50x enhancement on fragmented packets latency, again due to data copy improvement, but also a 35% boost across the board from the general library optimization.

 Note that a big chunk of the latency value is due to the router (node to router hop + time to route the packet + router to node hop), and this value could be much lower using peer to peer TCP unicast.